faizilham/msc-thesis/main/ch7_implementation.typ

 == Lattice and function signature data structure

 While in Chapter 6 we extend the utilization lattice to include utilization variables $omega$, in practice the utilization variables are currently only useful for inferencing the parameters' initial utilization.
 In the inference case, each parameter is always assigned with a unique utilization variable.
 Rather than using a set object to represent the lattice, we model the utilization lattice as a enumeration of `Bot` ($bot$), `UT` ($UT$), `NU` ($NU$) and `Top` ($top$), as shown in @lst:UtilLatClass.
 Parameters are assigned with bottom value at start, and the implementation simply track the latest known utilization variable value for each function parameters.
-This is because it is much more efficient to represent the lattice value as a simple enumeration than a set object.
+This is because it is much more efficient to represent the lattice value as a plain enumeration than a set object.

 #listing([Utilization lattice class and the $leqsq$ implementation])[